wowwood/HHI-Site/README.md

 ## Why does each layout customization exist?

-### `layouts/_default/gallery.html`

-This was copied from the theme's `home.html` and modified to reference `.Site.Pages` instead of just `.Pages`.
-This is a workaround which is needed because the gallery isn't the homepage anymore.

 ### `layouts/_default/homepage.html`

 This is the template for the actual homepage.
 It works in conjunction with the Markdown text in `content/_index.md`.

+It contains the main "galleries" section copied from the theme's `home.html`.

+### `layouts/_default/baseof.html`

+This is the root of the HTML document.
+It was copied from the theme's version, but the entire header and menu section has been deleted.

 ### `layouts/partials/footer.html`